F/A-XX program

-F/A-XX is a development and acquisition program for a future sixth-generation air superiority fighter to replace the United States Navy's F/A-18E/F Super Hornet and complement the F-35C beginning in the 2030s.
+F/A-XX is a development and acquisition program for a future sixth-generation strike fighter to replace the United States Navy's F/A-18E/F Super Hornet and complement the F-35C beginning in the 2030s.
 A requirement was first identified in June 2008.

-The F/A-XX is expected to be the manned fighter component and centerpiece of the Navy's Next Generation Air Dominance (NGAD) family of systems.
+The F/A-XX is the crewed combat aircraft component and centerpiece of the Navy's Next Generation Air Dominance (NGAD) family of systems.
 Although identically named and sharing some technology developments, this program is distinct from the U.S. Air Force's NGAD sixth-generation fighter program.

+In July 2025, it was announced that the F/A-XX program received $76 million in funding for fiscal year 2026 while the Boeing F-47 received $3.4 billion in funding.

 Requirements

-Air superiority fighter with multi-role capabilities
+Strike fighter with air superiority capabilities

 In April 2012, the Navy issued a formal request for information for the F/A-XX.
-It calls for an air superiority fighter with multi-role capabilities to initially complement and eventually supersede the F/A-18E/F Super Hornet and EA-18G Growler aircraft in the 2030s, while complementing the F-35C Lightning II and UCLASS unmanned aircraft, that can operate in anti-access/area denial environments.
+It calls for a multirole strike fighter to initially complement and eventually supersede the F/A-18E/F Super Hornet and EA-18G Growler aircraft in the 2030s, while complementing the F-35C Lightning II and UCLASS unmanned aircraft, that can operate in anti-access/area denial environments.
 Primary missions include air combat, air to air, ground attack, surface warfare, and close air support.
 Platform requirements include supercruise capabilities as well as advanced next-generation stealth features, sensors and radars with networking adaptability.
-Additional missions and capabilities include air-to-air refueling, reconnaissance, surveillance, and target acquisition (RSTA), and electronic warfare and countermeasures thereof.
+Additional missions and capabilities include air-to-air refueling, Reconnaissance, Surveillance and Target Acquisition (RSTA), and electronic warfare and countermeasures thereof.
 Manned, unmanned, and optionally-manned operations for a highly adaptive platform will be part of the new system.
 The F/A-XX is being pursued as F/A-18 Super Hornets will reach the end of their 9,000 hours of service life by the early 2030s.
 Aside from the option of buying more F-35Cs, the F/A-XX is seeking to create a new aircraft to replace the Super Hornet's capability and mission set.
-Just as the F-35C replaced aging F/A-18 Hornets and complement Super Hornets, the F/A-XX will replace aging Super Hornets in the 2030s and complement the F-35C.
+Just as the F-35C replaced aging F/A-18 Hornets and complements Super Hornets, the F/A-XX will replace aging Super Hornets in the 2030s and complement the F-35C.

+The U.S. Navy has indicated that in contrast to the U.S. Air Force's Penetrating Counter-Air (PCA) crewed air superiority fighter for their NGAD program, the F/A-XX is intended to be a strike fighter that primarily focuses on surface attack while having a secondary air superiority role.
+The aircraft is to have a 25% range increase over existing strike fighters in the inventory.